connected-io/UnIt/README.md

 ## Warning
 This library uses the black magic of swizzling for one of the extensions (capturing constraints).
 Please be cognizant of this as Apple can change the underlying objective-C private method that this extension swizzles anytime.
 In addition, you will most likely get an App Store rejection if this framework is included in your app target.
 It's recommended to keep this framework only in your test target.

-## Installation
-Will support Cocoapods, Carthage and Swift Package Manager in the near future!

 ## Removing UIViewController Boilerplate Code
 When creating a view controller in unit tests, UIKit decides to be lazy and does the least possible work possible.
 In unit tests, the view lifecycle method - **viewDidLoad**, **viewWillAppear**, **viewDidAppear** are not guaranteed to be invoked.
 This results in developers doing stuff like getting the key window, attach the view controller to the key window and make it key and visible - blegh.